tanfonto/storx/README.md

 #### listening to state changes

-Given `Store` instance is an RxJS observable the only functional limatation  to its streaming capabilities is RxJS api pipeline, meaning more or less -  unlimited power, some ideas follow:
+Given `Store` instance is an RxJS observable the only functional limitation  to its streaming capabilities is RxJS api pipeline, meaning more or less -  unlimited power, some ideas follow:

 *   Streamlining your store emissions with external sources using